Updated: Nov 21, 2020

 2. "Her black coat flapped in the wind, making her look like a bird."

-Sentence 2 is more succinct than sentence 1 and is easier to read.
+Sentence 2 is more succinct and easier to read than Sentence 1.

-Read through a page of your own work and see how many filler words you can catch!
-(I edited six unnecessary words out of this blog post.)
+Exercise: Read through a page of your own work and see how many filler words you can catch!
+(I edited eight unnecessary words out of this blog post.)